 Digital Citizenship Toolkit – How to Respond to Online Negativity

-The internet is undeniably here to stay and is increasingly becoming a tool that we use in our daily lives to communicate with people around the world, learn new things, read the news and so many other things.
-It’s why the discussion of digital citizenship and what it takes to have these skills is more important than ever to have with our students.
+The internet is here to stay.
+It has increasingly become a tool that we use in our daily lives to communicate with friends, family and even people around the world.
+We use it to learn new things, read the news, watch videos or pass the time, and it’s why the discussion of digital citizenship is more important than ever to have with our students.

-With our world more polarized than ever before, it’s important that students understand how to communicate with other people online in the digital space.
+With our world becoming more polarized than ever before, students need to understand how to communicate with other people online in the digital space.
 Teaching students about digital citizenship will help prepare them for positive and productive online discussions with classmates, as well as ready them for any future online interactions on the internet.

 Digital citizenship is an important and core ingredient in making sure an online discussion has a positive and fruitful outcome.
-There’s so much that can be accomplished when respectfully discussing ideas and collaboratively communicating online with other people.
-Including:
+There’s so much that can be accomplished when respectfully discussing ideas and collaboratively communicating online with other people, this includes:

 - Gaining new and diverse perspectives

 However, sometimes discussing real-world issues and topics online can lead to negative emotional feelings such as, being upset, feeling frustrated, dissatisfied and annoyed.
 These are totally normal feelings, but it is important that negative emotions don’t lead to negative comments that lash out and hurt others.
 When people respond in this manner, it creates a toxic environment where people don’t feel comfortable participating, and it can lead to additional negative comments, which doesn’t benefit the community, the conversation or anyone involved.
 That’s where digital citizenship comes in.

 Teaching students how to react online with digital citizenship can help them learn: